MatthewWid/better-sse/docs/channels.md

 export default tickerChannel;
 ```

-Then import the channel to where your route handler is:
+Then import the channel to where your route handler is located:

 ```javascript
 // server.ts